Diana Robins, PhD

 Related Articles

-doctor sitting with young child A.J.
+Young girl in doctors office with doctor and parent A.J.
 Drexel Autism Institute Finds Strong Performance of Autism Screener When Used as Intended

 Newly published in JAMA Pediatrics, a study by Andrea Wieckowski, PhD, Diana Robins, PhD and their co-authors systematically reviewed and analyzed factors that may lead to different performance estimates of the M-CHAT(-R/F) tests. the most commonly used autism-specific screening tool for young children.